Mass bias in clusters of galaxies: Projection effects on the case study of Virgo replica: Radial profiles

-We first compare the 3D-deprojected profiles of the low and high resolution simulations in Fig. \ref{deproj_p_ne_z_hl+3D}.
-The top panel is the pressure, the bottom panel is the electron density.
-For both quantities, the 3D radial profiles are in dotted lines whereas the 3D-deprojected profiles are in solid lines.
+We first compared the 3D-deprojected profiles of the low- and high-resolution simulations in Fig. \ref{deproj_p_ne_z_hl+3D}.
+The top panel shows the pressure and the bottom shows the electron density.
+The 3D radial profiles are represented by dotted lines for both quantities, whereas the 3D-deprojected profiles are shown with solid lines.
 The shaded areas around the 3D-deprojected profiles are the 100 realisations of the deprojection process.
-The high and low resolution profiles are respectively shown in orange and blue.
-The vertical solid line is $R_{500}$, the vertical dashed line is the virial radius.
-On this figure, we present the 3D-deprojected profiles derived from the \textit{Fil} projection.
-We find that the 3D-deprojected electron density profiles are very similar to their 3D counterparts for both high and low resolution simulations.
+The high- and low-resolution profiles are, respectively, shown in orange and blue.
+The vertical solid line is $R_{500}$, and the vertical dashed line gives the virial radius.
+This figure presents the 3D-deprojected profiles derived from the Fil projection.
+The 3D-deprojected electron density profiles are very similar to their 3D counterparts for both high- and low-resolution simulations.
 The 3D-deprojected profiles for the two simulations are similar above 700~kpc.
-From 250~kpc to 700~kpc the high resolution simulation profile is lower, consistently with its 3D counterpart.
-Closer to cluster center it is the opposite, once again consistently with the 3D counterparts.
-As we discuss more below with Fig. \ref{deproj_profs} (left), the 3D-deprojected electron density profiles are consistent with the 3D profile. \\
+From 250~kpc to 700~kpc, the high-resolution simulation profile is lower, consistently with its 3D counterpart.
+Closer to the cluster centre, the opposite is true, again consistently with the 3D counterparts.
+As we discuss more below and show in Fig. \ref{deproj_profs} (left), the 3D-deprojected electron density profiles are consistent with the 3D profile. \\

-The 3D-deprojected pressure profile exhibits differences from the 3D profiles.
-For both resolutions, the 3D-deprojected profile is within the error bars of its 3D counterpart from $R_{500}$ to the outskirt.
-For the high resolution, we observe two differences from the 3D profile below $R_{500}$, the first at 250~kpc and the second at 850~kpc.
+The 3D-deprojected pressure profile exhibits differences compared to the 3D profiles.
+For both resolutions, the 3D-deprojected profile is within the error bars of its 3D counterpart from $R_{500}$ to the outskirts.
+For the high-resolution one, we observe two differences from the 3D profile below $R_{500}$, the first at 250~kpc and the second at 850~kpc.
 For the lowest resolution, the 3D-deprojected profile is above its 3D counterpart below $R_{500}$.
-We discuss the physical sources of these deviations to the 3D profiles in section \ref{sec:5}. \\
+We discuss the physical sources of these deviations from the 3D profiles in Section \ref{sec:5}. \\